- Your retirement income may come from several sources, and tax liabilities for each might range from taxable to tax-free.

 - When and where to withdraw.
 Withdrawals from your pre-tax accounts count as ordinary taxable income.
 Qualified withdrawals from Roth accounts are tax-free.
 And long-term capital gains from brokerage accounts are generally taxed at a low 15% rate regardless of your regular income tax bracket.
 If you need to keep your income below a certain threshold to avoid getting bumped into a higher tax bracket, consider taking more tax-free withdrawals from your Roth IRA.

 If you find yourself in a lower tax bracket in retirement, you may benefit from withdrawing money from taxable accounts first so your tax-deferred savings in a 403(b) plan or IRA can continue to grow.
 Since qualified Roth withdrawals are tax-free, Roth money doesn’t affect your tax bracket.
 You may benefit from leaving your Roth savings alone, allowing it to grow tax-free, if you can get sufficient income from other accounts.
-Unlike pre-tax accounts, you aren’t required to start withdrawals from Roth accounts when you reach age 70 ½.
+Unlike pre-tax accounts, you aren’t required to start withdrawals from Roth accounts when you reach a certain age.
 If it turns out you don’t need Roth withdrawals for retirement income, you can leave your Roth accounts to your heirs.

 Every situation is unique